Jdevv96/countOnMe/README.md

 ![Demo usage of app.](calc-usage.gif)

 ### Features To Come
-* Keyboard functionality has not been added to this version of the app, but it may be added in a future release.
+* Keyboard functionality has not been added to this version of the app, but it may be added in the future.